|We are now in Phase 3 of reopening. For all events where audiences are permitted, attendance is now limited according to room capacity.

 Special Town Hall Q&A Link: If you missed the Special Town Hall that took place on March 23, it can be viewed at the following link: https://www.youtube.com/watch?v=qDbzEf-9lUY&list=PLw1vGFyViCy_n3vE4ODSwLaTEFBVJEwuy&index=5

 Emotional Well-Being and Mental Health Resource Committee: Handouts related to sleep issues may be found on the Resource Desk in the Beasman Center and in the Uplands Lounge.

-The 2020 Fairhaven Scrapbook of events has arrived!
+The Fairhaven events Scrapbook for 2020 has arrived!
 It is in book format, produced with Shutterfly, and may be found on the glass table in the Beasman Lounge.
 Please do not remove it from this area.
-Many thanks to Phil Remsberg for his work on this project and continuing work on one for 2021!

 Scams: We have been letting you know of the latest scams for the past few months.
 We cannot stress enough the importance of not giving out any personal information to anyone over the phone, through email, or by mail.
 Using some issue that the scammer believes you will respond to, he/she may ask for social security number or credit card number, etc. They will try to build your trust.
 If they get your social security number, they can open accounts in their name and possibly steal your identity.
 Be suspicious of these calls.

 To report fraud and get support, the National Elder Fraud Hotline can be reached at 833-372-8311, or at stopelderfraud.ovc.ojp.gov.